Visiting the Cape Tribulation Daintree Rainforests attractions exposes tourists to a wonderful outdoor experience.

 - Departs From: Cairns, Port Douglas, Palm Cove, Cairns Beaches, Trinity Beach, Thala Beach, Yorkeys Knob, Clifton B

-Environmental driver / guide, Courtesy Hotel pickup & return, National Park Fees, 1 hour Daintree River Cruise, Morning Tea, Guided National Park, Elevated Boardwalks, Small & Personalised Tours, The 4WD Bloomfield Track, Hand Feed Kangaroos, A freshwater swim at Emmagen Creek Tropical BBQ Lunch(specify dietary requirements) Walk on Cape Tribulation Beach Cable Ferry Crossing and more
+Our most popular small group Daintree Rainforest tour.
+Personal environmental tour guide, all inclusive price.
+Courtesy Hotel pickup & return, Cape Tribulation National Park Fees, 1 hour cruise down the Daintree River to spot crocodiles, Morning Tea, Guided National Park tour, walk on elevated boardwalks thru the rainforest.
+Small personalised tour, explore the 4WD Bloomfield Track, Hand Feed Kangaroos, A enjoy a freshwater swim in mountain water at Emmagen Creek Tropical BBQ Lunch(specify dietary requirements) Walk on Cape Tribulation Beach Cable Ferry Crossing and more

 - Departs From: Cairns, Cairns Northern Beaches, Port Douglas